 The Library has 30,000+ volumes of circulating and reference books for you to use.
 Student ID is required to check out books.
-Off-campus use of databases requires your student ID number and password.
-We also subscribe to a number print journals and newspapers and 1000's of online resources including e-Books, CINAHL, JStor, and Gale databases.
+Off-campus use of databases requires your Manor College email and password.
+We also subscribe to a number print journals and newspapers and online resources, including e-Books, CINAHL, JStor, and Gale databases.

 All of these items are easily accessible from the Library homepage.